Noise-stability and central limit theorems for effective resistance of random electric networks: Introduction

+Thus, if $f$ is nonconstant one may associate a ``spectral probability measure'' $Q_f$ to $f$ on the set of nonempty finite subsets of the set of edges:

-where the sum runs over all finite subsets of the set of edges, $f_S$ is a function of $(r(e))_{e\in S}$ for any $S$ and $f_S$ is orthogonal to $f_{S'}$ as soon as $S\not=S'$.
-Our first result, Theorem~\ref{theo:EStight}, states that the Walsh decomposition of the effective resistance is always concentrated on low levels, i.e on sets of bounded cardinality.
-It implies that effective resistances are always uniformly stable to noise in the sense of \cite{BenjaminiKalaiSchramm99}, cf. Corollary~\ref{coro:noise}, and also that the famous Efron-Stein inequality is always sharp for estimating the variance of the effective resistance, cf. Corollary~\ref{coro:EStight}.
-Then, we shall improve this result on a class of graphs which possess some homogeneity property.
-These graphs, that we shall qualify as having \emph{homogeneous currents} contain all quasi-transitive graphs, cf. Corollary~\ref{coro:transitivehomogeneous}.
-On those graphs we shall show that the Walsh decomposition is concentrated on sets of small diameter.
-This is the key to obtain a central limit theorem since the sets of resistances with bounded diameter exhibit only local dependence, cf. section~\ref{sec:TLC}.
+and we see that understanding the distribution of $|S|$ under $Q_f$ allows to control the noise-sensitivity of $f$.
+Our first result, Theorem~\ref{theo:EStight}, shows that the second moment of $|S|$ under $Q_f$ when $f$ is a point-to-point effective resistance, is bounded above by a constant depending only on $\Lambda$.
+This implies, loosely speaking, that the Walsh decomposition of the effective resistance is always concentrated on low levels.
+More precisely, consider the set of distributions of $|S|$ under $Q_f$ when $f$ runs over all possible point-to-point resistances on graphs equipped with independent resistances in $[1,\Lambda]$ with $\Lambda$ fixed.
+Then our first result implies that this set of probability measures is tight.
+It implies also that effective resistances are always uniformly stable to noise in the sense of \cite{BenjaminiKalaiSchramm99} (cf. Corollary~\ref{coro:noise}) and that the Efron--Stein inequality is always sharp for estimating the variance of the effective resistance; cf. Corollary~\ref{coro:EStight}.
+Then we shall improve this result on a class of graphs which possess some homogeneity property.
+These graphs that we shall qualify as having \textit{homogeneous currents} contain all quasi-transitive graphs; cf. Corollary~\ref{coro:transitivehomogeneous}.
+On those graphs we shall show that the Walsh decomposition is, loosely speaking, concentrated on sets of small diameter.
+This is the key to obtain a central limit theorem since the sets of resistances with bounded diameter exhibit only finite range dependence; cf. Section~\ref{sec:TLC}.

-In section~\ref{sec:tori}, we shall adapt this general approach to the effective resistance through the discrete torus, deriving the optimal variance estimate and the gaussian central limit theorem already mentioned.
+In Section~\ref{sec:tori}, we shall adapt this general approach to the effective resistance through the discrete torus, deriving the optimal variance estimate and the Gaussian central limit theorem already mentioned.

-We end this introduction by giving more details on the work \cite{GloriaOttoVariance}, and comparing our results to theirs.
+We end this introduction by giving more details on the work \cite {GloriaOttoVariance}, and comparing our results to theirs.
 Their work is close to the homogenization theory framework.
-Consider the discrete elliptic differential operator $d^*(cd(.))$ corresponding to random, translation invariant and ergodic conductances $c=(c(e))_{e\in\EE^d}$ on $\ZZ^d$.
-Precise definitions of $d^*$ and $d$ are given in section~\ref{sec:prel_current}, but let us just mention that it gives, for a function $v$ on $\ZZ^d$:
+Consider the discrete elliptic differential operator $d^*(cd(\cdot))$ corresponding to random, translation invariant and ergodic conductances $c=(c(e))_{e\in\EE^d}$ on $\ZZ^d$.
+Precise definitions of $d^*$ and $d$ are given in Section~\ref{sec:prel_current}, but let us just mention that it gives, for a function $v$ on $\ZZ^d$: